unicode-org/message-format-wg/experiments/stasm/spec/model.md

 ### Phrases

-A _phrase_ represents a translatable message fragment bound to an _alias_, available to be referenced in expressions throught the message's definition.
+The _phrase_ type represents a translatable message fragment bound to an _alias_, available to be referenced in expressions throught the message's definition.

 ```ts
 interface Phrase {